lunixbochs/versitygw/exa/encryption.md

-# Exa Transparent Encryption API (draft)
+# Exa Transparent Encryption (draft)

-This document describes the current exa API surface added to versitygw for transparent encryption key distribution and access key encoding.
-Object encryption/decryption is not covered here and will be documented separately once the age integration lands.
+This document describes the exa access key format, bucket key APIs, and the object encryption behavior implemented by versitygw (posix backend).

 ## AccessKeyID container format

-The AccessKeyID can be a bech32m-encoded CBOR payload.
+AccessKeyID values can be a bech32m-encoded CBOR payload.
 These keys are recognizable by the `exa1` prefix (HRP `exa`).

 CBOR map fields: